 Go to the Free Trial page and send us a request.
 If all you want is to ask a few questions, no problem.
 We'll email you back the answers.
 If you want a short demo, we'll call you back for a ten minute demo over the phone while we're both looking at the website.

-If you want a free two week trial, we'll set up a website for you, and call you to schedule a training session.
+If you want a free two week trial, we'll set up a website for you and schedule a training session.
 We don't like to just give someone a login and say, "Good luck!
 I hope you can figure out how to use the website!"
-We've tried that in the past and found that people miss at least half the features — usually the coolest, most powerful stuff.
+We've tried that in the past and found that people miss at least half the features – usually the coolest, most powerful stuff.

 We prefer to take the more personal approach.
 Someone at QuickScores will personally walk you through your new trial website and show you how easy it is to use, including all of the most powerful features.
 The training session takes 60 to 90 minutes over the phone while you're actively using your website.
 At the end of the training session, you'll have a fully-functional website and you're ready to do whatever you want on your own for a two-week trial period.

 No. All of the software is embedded in the website, so there is nothing to download.

 Yes.
 Unlike many of our competitors that merely display schedules that you had to create manually, QuickScores will create schedules for you from scratch in just two or three minutes.
 The scheduling software in QuickScores has no limitations, which means you can create a schedule with any number of teams, any number of games per week at any number of days, times and venues, and any number of games per season.
 The schedules are optimized in several ways so that, for example, no team has all of the early or late games, and each team has the same number of home and away games.